 (ii) The term faculty-staff applies only to the following:

-(b) employees on research foundation payroll at the university; and
+(b) employees on research foundation payroll at the university; or

 (1) General.
-Five groups are involved in parking management: the committee on parking policy (which makes policy recommendations to the vice-president for facilities and services for regulations of motor vehicles on the campus); the university police department (which enforces these regulations); transportation and parking operations (which operates the bus service, parking lots and garages); bursar/student accounts/parking services (which issue parking permits, bill and collect fines and accepts written appeals) and the traffic appeals board (which may provide judicial relief from the consequences of enforcement actions).
+Five groups are involved in parking management: the committee on parking policy (which makes policy recommendations to the Senior Vice President for Administration for regulations of motor vehicles on the campus); the university police department (which enforces these regulations); Department of Transportation and Parking Services (DOPTS) (which operates the bus service, parking lots and garages); bursar/student accounts/parking services (which issue parking permits, bill and collect fines and accepts written appeals) and the traffic appeals board (which may provide judicial relief from the consequences of enforcement actions).

 (2) Committee on parking policy.
 The committee on parking policy ("CPP") develops and recommends policies for the management of the parking resources on the campus.
-The chair is named by the vice-president for facilities and services.
+The chair is named by the Senior Vice President for Administration.

 (3) Traffic appeals board.
 The traffic appeals board ("TAB") is a quasi-judicial body.
 Members of the TAB are nominated by the vice-president for facilities and campus services and appointed by the president.
-TAB shall be composed of two members and a chair named by the vice-president for facilities and services.
+TAB shall be composed of two members and a chair named by the Senior Vice President for Administration.
 Where requested, the TAB reviews decisions of the traffic appeals hearing officers and adjudicates other matters relating to parking as necessary.
 The decision of the TAB is final.